sveinbjornt/iceaddr/README.md

 ### Look up Icelandic street addresses, postcodes and placenames

-`iceaddr` is a Python >=3.8 package to look up information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
+`iceaddr` is a pure Python >=3.8 package to look up information about Icelandic streets, addresses, placenames, landmarks, locations and postcodes.
 The underlying data is contained in a local SQLite database assembled from the following sources: